The three stages of product development where Design Sprints actually work

 • Problem: Rising privacy concerns made it difficult to secure consent for vehicle data sharing.

-• Challenge: “How might we increase data-sharing consent among connected car drivers, while ensuring compliance and building brand trust?”
+• Sprint Challenge: "How might we increase data-sharing consent among connected car drivers, while ensuring compliance and building brand trust?"

 E-Commerce Platform